When Jesus spoke about eating his flesh and drinking his blood, did the disciples leave because they thought Jesus taught cannibalism?

 Whoever eats my flesh and drinks my blood remains in me and I in him.
 56

 Just as the living Father sent me and I have life because of the Father, so also the one who feeds on me will have life because of me.
 57

-It’s incomprehensible and was disturbing to the human mind and the human way of thinking, with very little details given at that time.
+It’s incomprehensible and was disturbing to the human mind and the human way of thinking.
 He wants us to eat his flesh and drink his blood, and somehow bread becomes his flesh?

 To read about supernatural vs. natural faith, click here.